 With these 2 (or 3) rails, you can throw on any size optic, flashlight, or laser of choice.

 Here are the top Kriss Vector CRB accessories:

 - Aimpoint Pro Red Dot: Since Kriss excels at close range (>50 yards), you need a red dot.
 The aimpoint is fast and has really long battery life (3 yrs.).

 - Got astigmatism?
 Then a EOTech holographic sight would work better.

-- Folding Stock: This makes your Kriss Vector fit in most carry cases.
+- Folding Stock: This makes your Kriss Vector fit in most carry cases and increases maneuverability.

-- Troy Vertical Fore-grip: This fixes almost all of the Kriss Vector’s ergonomic issues.
+- Troy Vertical Foregrips: This fixes almost all of the Kriss Vector’s ergonomic issues.